nmaier/stopgap/Readme.md

 * Should compile using the MSVC and Intel compilers.
   Tested MSVC 2012 and Intel 14.
 As such, StopGap only uses C++11 features supported by said compilers.
-* You need to the same UltraDefrag version installed that StopGap links against, or at least place the right zenwinx.dll in your local $PATH.
 * If you experience bugs, do not expect me to fix them!
 I probably won't.
 This whole project is not a fulfledged end-comsumer product anyway.
 Having said that, sane patches are certainly welcome.